TessaRidderikhoff/Programmeerproject/DESIGN.md

 Albania | Type food 3 | ... | ... | ... | ...
 Albania | etc. | ... | ... | ... | ...
 etc. | ... | ... | ... | ... | ...

+### Functions
+The createSankey function will be activated when the user clicks on a country in either the world map or on the scatterplot, and check if a sankey graph already exists, and if it doesn't it will create the sankey.
+If it does it will only update the graph to the data of the selected country.

+It will first use the first dataset of the calories eaten in a country on average, and this will determine the length of the initial bar.
+The dataset containing how many calories are eaten in each food group will be used to create the next bars, which in total add up to the total amount of calories.
+If available, the types of food of that food group will be displayed as bars next to the food group.

+The sankey diagram itself can be created by using plotly.js for example.
+Examples of this can be found on https://plot.ly/javascript/sankey-diagram/.

+When another country is chosen, the size of all the elements of the sankey diagram will be updated to the selected data.

+When hovered over a bar in the sankey diagram, the opacity of the rest of the diagram will decrease and a tooltip will appear, displaying the exact value of the data.